Skip to content

 Stellar Business

-The Stellar Business is the last shared hsoting plan offered by NameCheap.
-This plan is ideal for businesses or agencys who wish to offer shared hosting.
-Once again all the features of the two other Stellar plans are within this plan.
+The Stellar Business is NameCheap’s last shared hosting plan.
+It is ideal for businesses or agencies that wish to offer shared hosting.
+Once again, all the features of the two other Stellar plans are within this plan.

-Additional features with this plan include 50GB of storage, Unlimited websites and an AutoBackup Tool.
+Additional features of this plan include 50GB of storage, unlimited websites, and an AutoBackup Tool.

 comparison table contrasting Namecheap Hosting shared hosting plan features and pricing against top competitors Bluehost and Hostinger: